report an illegal gas FittER

 and date the work was conducted.

-Note: Reported work must be within six years of age.
+Note: Reported work must have taken place within the last six

 What happens next?